equilibriumdata/equilibriumdata.github.io/guide/NEA.md

 ## Availability

 All volumes in the series can be downloaded from the <a  href="https://www.oecd-nea.org/dbtdb/info/publications" target="_blank" rel="noopener">NEA website</a>.
-Note that Bruno et al. (2007) is a “state-of-the-art” report on solid solutions and does not contain any thermodynamic data.
+Note that <a  href="https://www.oecd-nea.org/jcms/pl_14272/chemical-thermodynamics-of-solid-solutions-of-interest-in-nuclear-waste-management" target="_blank" rel="noopener">Bruno et al. (2007)</a> is a “state-of-the-art” report on solid solutions and does not contain any thermodynamic data.

 An interactive TDB electronic database, e-TDB, is available.
 Registration with the NEA is required in order to obtain access.
 The content of the e-TDB includes (a) all recommended thermodynamic data of the 14 Chemical Thermodynamic Series volumes, (b) a PHREEQC formatted database file, ready to download and use, and (c) searchable information on all the bibliographic references that have been used in the TDB published material.